Our verdict

 Energy return is good

-An expert says that the midsole offers a "great bounce" so it is able to be "incredibly fast."
-He says that this is because of the independent Zoom units that are placed side-by-side in the forefoot.
+The midsole offers a great bounce so it is able to be incredibly fast in the midst of our games.
+We recognised that this is because of the independent Zoom units that are placed side-by-side in the forefoot.

 Cheap-feeling upper, but comfortable on-foot

-An avid reviewer points out that the upper materials are "very cheap-feeling," so they are "definitely a letdown as far as the quality goes."
+We were convinced that the upper materials have a very cheap feeling, so we thought they were definitely a letdown as far as the quality goes.

 Warning!
 The Zoom Freak 4 isn't for wide-footers

-An expert says that he went true to size, and the shoe has a nice snug fit and it fits him like a glove.
-He adds that the shoe is slightly narrow, so wide-footers and those who want a more spacious fit can go at least half a size up.
+Going true to size yielded us a nice snug fit that fits our foot like a glove.
+The shoe is slightly narrow, so wide-footers and those who want a more spacious fit can go at least half a size up.

 Foot containment and stability that you can depend on

-Although an expert says that the Nike Zoom Freak 4 is "not the most supportive shoe," he still shares that he "definitely had zero issues" with this one.
+Although the Nike Zoom Freak 4 is not the most supportive shoe, we definitely had zero issues with this one.

-The heel counter has some good stiffness and padding to it, making sure your heel is also locked in place.
+The heel counter has some good stiffness and padding to it, making sure our heel is also locked in place.

-Other avid basketball players also report that the Freak 4 is a lot more stable than its predecessor.
+We also can't help but notice that the Freak 4 is a lot more stable than its predecessor.

 This is no surprise given how wide its platform is!
 In the forefoot, it is 115.7 mm wide, 6.2 mm wider than the average.